Classic Nintendo Games are (Computationally) Hard: Introduction

 In general, we may safely assume that any generalization of a commercial single-player game is in PSPACE.
-Indeed, these games are inherently designed to run smoothly in real time, hence they must rely on a game engine that is at least in PSPACE, if not in P. Again, once a PSPACE game engine is given, the game can be played nondeterministically, maintaining a polynomial-size game state.
+Indeed, these games are inherently designed to run smoothly in real time, so they must rely on a game engine that is at least in PSPACE, if not in P. Again, once a PSPACE game engine is given, the game can be played nondeterministically, maintaining a polynomial-size game state and using that NPSPACE = PSPACE.

 \paragraph{Game model and glitches.} We adopt an idealized model of the games in which we assume that the rules of the games are as (we imagine) the game developers intended rather than as they are implemented.
 In particular, we assume the absence of major game-breaking glitches (for an example of a major game-breaking glitch, see~\cite{gamebreak}, in which the speed runner ``beats'' Super Mario World in less than 3 minutes by performing a sequence of seemingly arbitrary and nonsensical actions, which fools the game into thinking the game is won).
 We view these glitches not as inherently part of the game but rather as artifacts of imperfect implementation.
-However, in the case of Super Mario Bros., the set of glitches has been well-documented \cite{glitch} and we briefly show how our constructions can be modified to take into account glitches that would otherwise break them.

 \paragraph{Organization.} \iffull In Section~\ref{s:platform_framework}, we present two general schematics used in almost all of our NP-hardness and PSPACE-hardness reductions.
 We show that, if the basic gadgets in one of the two constructions are implemented correctly, then the reduction from either 3-SAT or TQBF follows.
 In Section~\ref{s:mario}, we prove that generalized Super Mario Bros.\ is NP-hard by constructing the appropriate gadgets for the construction given in Section~\ref{s:platform_framework}.
 In Sections~\ref{s:dkc}, \ref{s:zelda},~\ref{s:metroid}, and~\ref{s:pokemon}, we do the same for generalized Donkey Kong Country, Legend of Zelda, Metroid, and Pok\'emon, respectively.
 In addition, Sections~\ref{s:dkc} and~\ref{s:zelda} show that the Donkey Kong Country games and some Legend of Zelda games are PSPACE-complete, again by constructing the appropriate gadgets introduced in Section~\ref{s:platform_framework}. \fi \ifabstract In Section~\ref{s:platform_framework}, we present a general schematic used in our NP-hardness reductions.
 We show that, if the basic gadgets in the construction are implemented correctly, then the reduction from 3-SAT follows.
 In Section~\ref{s:mario}, we prove that generalized Super Mario Bros.\ is NP-hard by constructing the appropriate gadgets for the construction given in Section~\ref{s:platform_framework}.
 In Sections~\ref{s:dkc} and \ref{s:zelda}, we prove PSPACE-completeness for Donkey Kong Country and Legend of Zelda: A Link to the Past respectively.
 Proofs of NP-hardness and PSPACE-completeness of other Mario games, other Donkey Kong Country games, other Zelda games, Metroid games, and Pok\'emon games are included in the appendix. \fi